GoodHatsLLC/StateTree/README.md

   1. It is explicitly not a `Redux` implementation.
   2. It makes reactivity easy.
 No reactive-streams/RxSwift/Combine required.
 * The library's other primary concerns include:
-  - Side effects and thier testability.
+  - Side effects and their testability.
   - Deeplinkable state.
   - Dependency injection.
   - async/await support.